DanilKlec/MarketPlaceStore/README.md

-This project was implemented for my diploma work.
-A small online store with a basket, order processing and response in telegram.
+This project was implemented for my friend for his diploma work.
+A small site with CRUD functionality and information stored in a database.
-Interfaces for the user, seller and admin were also implemented.

 Stack:
 ASP Net Core MVC